 If the parent company of a U.S. consolidated tax group files Form 1120-PC and files Schedule M-3, all members of the group must file Schedule M-3.
-However, if the parent corporation of a U.S. consolidated tax group files Form 1120-PC and any member of the group files a Form 1120 or Form 1120-L, U.S. Life Insurance Company Income Tax Return, that member must file a Form 1120 Schedule M-3 or a Form 1120-L Schedule M-3, respectively, and the group must comply with the mixed group consolidated Schedule M-3 reporting described in the section, Schedule M-3 Consolidation for Mixed Groups (1120/L/ PC).
-A mixed group must also file Form 8916.
-Reconciliation of Schedule M-3 Taxable Income with Tax Return Taxable Income for Mixed Groups.
+However, if the parent corporation of a U.S. consolidated tax group files Form 1120-PC and any member of the group files a Form 1120 or Form 1120-L, U.S. Life Insurance Company Income Tax Return, that member must file a Form 1120 Schedule M-3 or a Form 1120-L Schedule M-3, respectively, and the group must comply with the mixed group consolidated Schedule M-3 reporting described in the section, Schedule M-3 Consolidation for Mixed Groups (1120/L/ PC) on page 4 of these instructions.
+A mixed group must also file Form 8916, Reconciliation of Schedule M-3 Taxable Income with Tax Return Taxable Income for Mixed Groups, and, if applicable, Form 8916-A, Supplemental Attachment to Schedule M-3.